PythonAberdeen/user_group/2020-09/challenge_files/micropython/readme.md

 ## Clock

-I have a large clock made up of 7 segment digits, with each segment being a length of 12V UV LED tape controlled by p9813 LED controller ICs.
+I have a large clock made up of 7 segment digits, with each segment being a length of 12V UV LED tape controlled by a series of p9813 LED controller ICs.

-The wiring is as per:
+The wiring was picked to be convenient for construction rather than being logical for controlling the clock:

 ![wiring](clock.png)